andrewleverette/data_wrangling_with_rust/introduction_to_apache_arrow_with_rust/README.md

 ### Data Readers

+> Should this section be relabeled to "Data IO" and add cover writing cvs files?

 - CSV Reader
-- JSON Reader

 ### Compute Kernels

-- Take
-- Limit
+- Filter
 - Sort
-- Filter
-- Aggregations
+- Group By